How to Wash a Sports Jersey Properly

 - Wash in cold water and on a gentle cycle.
 Washing in cold water helps prevent fading, shrinking or damage to letters or numbers on the jersey.

 - Avoid using fabric softener.
-Adding fabric softener can make it more difficult for the detergent to fully penetrate the fibers where the odors and bacteria may be trapped.
+Adding fabric softener can make it more difficult for the detergent to fully penetrate the fibres where the odours and bacteria may be trapped.

 To use white vinegar to clean a jersey, take a cup of vinegar and pour it into the washing machine (or inside the bleach dispenser if the machine has one).
-Then add the laundry detergent, as you normally would.
-The acid in white vinegar is a powerhouse at removing odors from fabrics, and it doesn’t leave clothing smelling like vinegar.
+Then add the laundry detergent as you normally would.
+The acid in white vinegar is a powerhouse at removing odours from fabrics, and it doesn't leave clothing smelling like vinegar.

-If you have stubborn odors that don't disappear after using the vinegar-and-laundry-detergent method, add a half cup of baking soda directly onto the jersey after you’ve thrown it into the washing machine with the vinegar and detergent.
-Then, run the wash cycle.
+If you have stubborn odours that don't disappear after using the vinegar-and-laundry-detergent method, add half a cup of bicarbonate of soda directly onto the jersey after you've put it into the washing machine with the vinegar and detergent.
+Then run the wash cycle.

-If there are grass stains, dirt or other grimey spots on the jersey, be sure to presoak the stain.
-Make a simple solution of white vinegar, water and baking soda.
-Mix 1 cup of water and 1 cup of vinegar together, then add in a tablespoon of baking soda.
-Allow the stained part of the jersey to soak in the mix for at least 30 minutes.
+If there are grass stains, dirt or other grimy spots on the jersey, be sure to pre-soak the stain.
+Make a simple solution of white vinegar, water and bicarbonate of soda.
+Mix 1 cup of water and 1 cup of vinegar together, then add in a tablespoon of bicarbonate of soda.
+Allow the stained part of the jersey to soak in the mixture for at least 30 minutes.

-You can also use store-bought, presoak treatments to loosen up stains and odors.
-Whatever ingredient you choose for a presoak, it’s best to let the jersey remain submerged for at least 30 minutes before throwing it into the washing machine.
+You can also use shop-bought pre-soak treatments to loosen up stains and odours.
+Whatever ingredient you choose for a pre-soak, it's best to let the jersey remain submerged for at least 30 minutes before putting it into the washing machine.

-For extra stubborn stains, such as those from grass, try making a paste out of equal parts baking soda and vinegar, and pour it directly over the stained area.
+For extra-stubborn stains, such as those from grass, try making a paste out of equal parts bicarbonate of soda and vinegar, and pour it directly over the stained area.
 Use a clean toothbrush to rub the paste into the stain.
-Then, let the fabric absorb the paste for at least an hour before washing it in the machine.
+Then let the fabric absorb the paste for at least an hour before washing it in the machine.

 Avoid the Dryer

-Over time, heat can damage a jersey causing any letters, numbers or other details on the jersey to crack or peel off.
-It’s best to avoid throwing the jersey in the dryer.
+Over time, heat can damage a jersey, causing any letters, numbers or other details on the jersey to crack or peel off.
+It's best to avoid putting the jersey in the dryer.
 Instead, allow it to air dry on a flat surface.

-Remember to wash similar clothing together, and avoid throwing your workout gear in the laundry with towels, fleece or other materials that may have a lot of lint.
+Remember to wash similar clothing together, and avoid putting your workout gear in the laundry with towels, fleece or other materials that may have a lot of lint.
 Over time, washing athletic apparel with these other items may cause pilling.
-Also, don’t overdo it with the detergent.
-Using an excessive amount of detergent won’t make the clothing cleaner.
-Instead, it can create an unwanted buildup of soap and residue that can trap odors in clothing after being washed.
+Also, don't overdo it with the detergent.
+Using an excessive amount of detergent won't make the clothing cleaner.
+Instead, it can create an unwanted build-up of soap and residue that can trap odours in clothing after it's been washed.

 Words by: Claire Tak